-2020 has been a year like no other.
-And now we are entering the holiday season, one which we are not soon to forget.
 Thanksgiving, Christmas, and the New Year are times when people from all walks of life enjoy spending time together with family, friends, and loved ones, celebrating the season with food and drink, looking back on the year, and looking ahead with great hopefulness.
+So let’s make this Thanksgiving one we’ll never forget!

 This year, however, might feel different.

-The pandemic seems to have robbed many of us of our joy.
-We might not feel so thankful or feel like celebrating.
-We might feel like letting the holidays pass us by this year without any kind of recognition.
+The pandemic seems to have robbed many of us of our joy in the last few years.
+We may not have felt so thankful or wanted to celebrate.
+Don’t let the holidays pass us by another year without any kind of recognition.

 How can we celebrate Thanksgiving in a meaningful way this year?